 Watertown Neighborhood Grocery Stores – Gotham St Market

-Over the years, more and more large grocery stores infiltrated the area offering more competitive pricing, and larger varieties of goods.
-A&P, Weston, Super Duper, P&C and many others have come and gone through the years and while the neighborhood grocery stores are (very) few and far between, if you look around, you still might see a little mom and pop store… somewhere.
+Over the years, more and more large grocery stores infiltrated the area, offering more competitive pricing and larger varieties of goods.
+A&P, Weston, Super Duper, P&C, and many others have come and gone through the years, and while the neighborhood grocery stores are (very) few and far between, if you look around, you still might see a little mom-and-pop store… somewhere.

 As one astute commenter, Lee Crandall, wrote on the You Haven’t Lived in Watertown, NY if— Facebook page,